 Step 4 – Structure your descriptions with an eye towards effectiveness and efficiency

-How much product description copy do you need?
+How do you create a compelling product description that customers will respond to?
+How much description copy do you need?
 Use as much as it takes to cover all the essentials, but be concise.
 Break out your copy of Zinsser’s “On Writing Well.”

-Structure your product descriptions so they can be scanned quickly and consistency.
+Structure your product descriptions so they can be scanned quickly and seamlessly.
 Use bullet points, short paragraphs, relevant headings, etc.

 - Introduce the product

 - Describe the solution

 - Use body copy to persuade